 Coal preparation and transport

-Raw coal from the opencasts and from the highwall mining operation is transported 16km by an overland belt conveyor to the preparation plant area.
-Here, crushing in three, 2,000t/h-capacity rotary breakers is followed by transfer of the crushed coal to the prep plant itself, where a multi-circuit (dense medium, spirals and flotation) washing system is used to give coarse, medium and fine coal products.
+Raw coal from the opencast and from the highwall mining operation is transported 16km by an overland belt conveyor to the preparation plant area.
+Here, crushing in three, 2,000tph rotary breakers is followed by transfer of the crushed coal to the prep plant itself, where a multi-circuit (dense medium, spirals and flotation) washing system is used to give coarse, medium and fine coal products.

 Washed coal is railed to Gladstone, and is shipped out through both the Barney Point (owned by BHP Mitsui Coal) and R G Tanna coal terminals.